apache/airflow/docs/apache-airflow/security/kerberos.rst

 --------

 Airflow has initial support for Kerberos.
 This means that Airflow can renew Kerberos tickets for itself and store it in the ticket cache.
-The hooks and DAGs can make use of ticket to authenticate against kerberized services.
+The hooks and Dags can make use of ticket to authenticate against kerberized services.

 Limitations